Battle of San Roque (1899): Background

 Meanwhile on the Pacific front Commodore George Dewey would be dispatched to the Philippines, and would subsequently annihilate the Spanish fleet at the Battle of Manila Bay.
-Meanwhile the US would also capture Guam and began preparing land forces to take the Philippines, in corelation with Filipino revolutionaries.
+Meanwhile the US would also capture Guam and began preparing land forces to take the Philippines, in correlation with Filipino revolutionaries.
 The United States organized the Eighth Army Corps, dubbed the Philippine Expeditionary Force, under the command of Major General Wesley Merritt.
 On 16 May, the vanguard of the force left San Francisco under the command of Brigadier General Thomas Anderson.
 By June, U.S. and Filipino forces had taken control of most of the island, while the first contingents of American troops arrived in Cavite on 30 June, the second under General Francis Greene on 17 July, and the third under General Arthur MacArthur on 30 July.
 On 12 June 1898, one of the Filipino revolutionaries leaders, Emilio Aguinaldo issued a declaration of independence, proclaiming the sovereignty of the Philippines.
 American president William McKinley and his administration decided to ignore this and instead push for annexation.
 The Americans would win the final battle of the war at Manilia and in the 1898 Treaty of Paris, the Spanish–American War officially ended, and Spain agreed to cede control of the Philippines to the U.S.

 This enraged the Filipino revolutionaries and tension greatly raised making war inevitable.
 The Philippine–American War officially broke out when Private William Walter Grayson of the 1st Nebraska Infantry Regiment fired upon a group of armed Filipinos near Manila, which started the war on the same day.
 The Filipinos immediately launched an attack upon Manila, but were soundly defeated by the better prepared and equipped Americans.